 We install air conditioners to help us feel relaxed in our homes.
 But when you start to notice unpleasant odors coming from your cooling system, it’s more than just irritating.
 It can greatly affect your home comfort.

 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you probably have a different challenge.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.

-What can I do?
+What should you do?

 Analyze your filter.
 This is a typical culprit for air conditioner odors.
 If it’s been a long time since you’ve exchanged your air filter, try replacing it with a brand new one.
 We typically suggest changing your filter every few months.
 But it’s also key to keep in mind other elements that would require you to replace it more repeatedly, such as pets in the home or if a family member has allergies or asthma.